 - Low normal cortisol range: 8 am Serum cortisol levels ranging from 4.0 to 10.0

-- Normal cortisol range: 8 am Serum cortisol levels ranging from 11-18
+- Normal cortisol range: 8 am Serum cortisol levels range from 11-18

 - High normal cortisol range: 8 am Serum cortisol levels greater than 20

-Obviously this is in the "normal" range, but certainly it is suboptimal when you consider that cortisol levels should peak at 8 am.
+Obviously, this is in the “normal” range, but certainly, it is suboptimal when you consider that cortisol levels should peak at 8 am (2).